 - Delta SkyMiles Shopping and Dining platforms

-- Buying and gifting SkyMiles
+- Buy and gift Delta SkyMiles

 - Can you transfer SkyMiles to other members?

-- All the Ways to Redeem Delta SkyMiles
+- All the Ways To Redeem Delta SkyMiles

-- Best Delta SkyMiles sweet spots
+- Best Delta SkyMiles Sweet Spots

 - Bottom Line